When Gillian Zonruiter left England to live in the US, she couldn’t have predicted the disappointment she’d find in, well, what she didn’t find.

 “I was amazed that people were willing to buy these items sight unseen,” Gillian says, speaking to the love and value these timeless pieces hold for their devotees.

-Another surprise for Gillian was how difficult it was to get these large items shipped.
+Another surprise for Gillian was how difficult it was to ship the large antique furniture.
 She recalls the frustration of trying to figure out the processes and the confusion of it all.

 Making shipping feel approachable and affordable for her customers was a challenge for Gillian.
 “Pricing a shipment on Etsy was difficult — when you have to put ‘email for quotes’ or ‘send zip code for shipping quotes’ you run the risk of losing them.
 It’s not a good start,” she says, “if they need to take additional steps, you may miss the sale.“